Brown-banded Cockroaches in Southern Maine:

 What Are Brown-banded Cockroaches?

-- Tiny oval egg cases glued to ceilings, undersides of drawers, or furniture
+- Tiny oval egg cases (oothecae) glued to ceilings, undersides of furniture and drawers, or behind wall hangings

-- A mild sweet or oily odor in closets, pantries, or near electronics
+- A mild musty or oily odor in closets, pantries, or near electronics

-In Southern Maine locations such as Saco or Scarborough these signs often appear first in bedrooms, living rooms, or kitchen upper cabinets after new furniture or boxes arrive.
+In Southern Maine locations such as Saco or Scarborough these signs often appear first in bedrooms or living rooms after infested furniture, boxes, or secondhand appliances are brought indoors.

 Risks in Southern Maine